CLI Reference

 Peer dependencies (installed automatically since 0.2.1)

-install-deps also verifies that the peer dependencies are present in your package.json and installs any that are missing:
+install-deps also verifies that the peer dependencies are declared in your package.json and installs any that are missing:

 The package manager is detected from your lockfile in this priority order: